Ever wonder what a picture can do for your cafeteria?

 Staging your food showcases all the flavors and smaller elements of the food.
 This also makes your photos look more interesting.
 Adding elements like sauce, berries, and other garnishes help to visually communicate the flavors in your food.
 Use things like place-mats, silverware, and napkins to give your subject some context.
 Here are some examples of staging your food:

-- Spaghetti: add a sprig of basil, silverware
+Tomato basil soup: add a sprig of basil, saltine crackers

 Whether you’re using your photographs for menu publishing in an application like SchoolCafé, or using them for your website and social media, you’ll want them looking their best.
 Always keep in mind your lighting, staging, and editing when preparing your pictures to make your menus and other marketing beautiful and engaging.